Last updated: 23-05-2024. From web page: Council Constitution.

 The Concession Contracts Procedure

-1. Concession Contracts are arrangements where operational risk lies with the provider and payment consists of the right to exploit the services or works or those rights along with some payment.
-Where the value is equal to or above £5,336,937 (indicative value excluding 20% VAT £4,447,447) 1 the procurement of a Concession Contract is governed by the CCR 2016.
+1. Concession Contracts are arrangements where operational risk lies with the provider and payment consists of the right to exploit the services or works or those rights along with some payment to, or by the Council.
+Where the value is equal to or above £5,372,609 (indicative value excluding 20% VAT £4,447,174) 1 the procurement of a Concession Contract is governed by the CCR 2016.
+See Rule 7.3 for details of how a concession contract must be valued.
+In cases where the estimated Contract Value is below the CCR 2016 threshold, the procedure related to the relevant threshold contained within these Rules shall be followed.
+For the avoidance of doubt, the High Value Transaction Procedure shall be used for any concession contract over £25,000 (exclusive of VAT).

 Receiving and Opening Tenders and Quotes